How to Use Income Targeting in Google Ads

 When a prospect signs in, Google uses demographic information synthesized from account information, activity on Google properties, and third party data source from social networking sites to determine that account’s characteristics (you can view or change your ads settings here).

-Using Household Income Targeting in Your AdWords Account
+Using Household Income Targeting in Your Google Ads Account

 In the old AdWords UI, household income targeting was added to a campaign via an advanced features menu buried within the location targeting interface (if you’re using the old interface, this article on underused AdWords features contains detailed instructions for implementing income targeting).
-As part of the new AdWords Experience, however, income targeting is front and center.
+As part of the new Google Ads experience, however, income targeting is front and center.

 To implements household income targeting in your AdWords account, select the campaign in which you want to use it:

 From here, choose your desired ad group or add your household income targeting at the campaign level (if you’re making broad bid adjustments or totally excluding an audience, we recommend doing so at the ad group level.
 This will ensure that you don’t accidentally eliminate too many impressions).